Vitamin Therapies & Heavy Metal Chelation

 I'm interested in learning about IV therapy and feel I may be a good candidate, how do I proceed from here?

 In order to learn about or receive IV therapy, call and book an appointment with one of our Naturopathic Physicians by calling 250-881-1806.
 Your Naturopathic Physician will conduct a thorough intake to ensure that IV therapy is the right choice for you and which combination of nutrients is going to be best to suit your particular health concerns.
-In order for your Naturopathic Physician to be able to administer IV therapy, they will require you that you have had recent blood work (in the last 3 months) which they can requisition for you or, your through your GP.
-Blood work that there require includes the following laboratory tests:
+In order for your Naturopathic Physician to be able to administer IV therapy, they will require you that you have had recent blood work (in the last 3 months).
+We require a minimum or the following lab work prior to your visit (lab work is individualized to the patient):

 - CBC + differential